salman.io

 When you share your view of the world, you reveal yourself through the things you notice (and the things you don’t.)

-When I wrote Finding the Courage to be Disliked (an essay about the book The Courage to be Disliked), instead of just writing a book review or summary, I wrote about my own personal struggles, and shared only the specific ideas within the book that strongly influenced me.
+When I wrote The Courage to be Disliked (an essay about the book The Courage to be Disliked), instead of just writing a book review or summary, I wrote about my own personal struggles, and shared only the specific ideas within the book that strongly influenced me.
 I ended up learning about myself in the process of writing it, and it made for more engaging reading.

 I’ve been taking an introspective approach to my writing for several years now, and it’s become an incredible part of my own personal growth.
 At first, it felt challenging to share personal stories—I was tempted to stick to the safety of sharing abstract ideas.
 But over time it became easier, like exercising a muscle.
 And the more I did it, the more interesting places my writing took me.